USS Aldebaran: World War II

-In May 1944, during the run back to the west coast from Espiritu Santo, Aldebaran was diverted to Hawaii to load cargo bound for the Central Pacific.
+In May 1944 the USS Aldebaran was diverted to Hawaii during the run back to the west coast from Espiritu Santo to load cargo bound for the Central Pacific.
 She arrived in Pearl Harbor on 24 May, took on her cargo, and returned to sea on the 29th.
 The ship entered Kwajalein Atoll in the Marshall Islands on 5 June and spent six days issuing fresh and frozen provisions to ships about to assault the Mariana Islands.
 She headed back to Pearl Harbor on 12 June and stood into that port on the 18th.
-Aldebaran spent the next nine months carrying provisions to ships at forward bases in the Marshalls and Carolines.
+Aldebaran spent the next nine months carrying provisions to ships at forward bases in the Marshalls and Carolines, with command of the ship in control of Commander Samuel Lovell Moore Cole in December 1944.
 Her most frequent ports of call were Eniwetok in the Marshalls and Ulithi in the Carolines; however, she made one visit each to Kwajalein in the Marshalls, Manus in the Admiralty Islands, and Guam in the Marianas.
 At the conclusion of each supply mission, she returned to either Pearl Harbor or San Francisco to load additional cargo.

 On 29 March 1945, Aldebaran arrived in San Francisco to complete the last of her resupply missions to ships in the anchorages in the Central Pacific atolls.
 On 10 April, she departed San Francisco for Pearl Harbor where she spent the period 16 to 21 April fitting out for a new mission, replenishing the fast carriers and their screens at sea.
 Aldebaran stood out of Pearl Harbor on the 21st and arrived in Ulithi on 2 May.
 There, she reported for duty with Task Unit (TU) 50.8.5, part of the underway replenishment group.
 She departed Ulithi in company with TU 50.8.5 on May and joined the rest of Task Group (TG) 50.8 at sea.
 The stores ship spent about five weeks at sea replenishing the warships engaged in the Okinawa campaign before putting in at Guam on 13 June to reload.
 For the remaining two months of hostilities, Aldebaran provided logistics support for the carrier task groups making air strikes on the Japanese home islands, returning periodically to either Guam or Ulithi to restock her larder.